sshyran/hyperdb/readme.txt

 * Refined SRTM granularity.
 Now only send reads to masters when the written table is involved.
 * Improved connection reuse logic and added mysql_ping to recover from "server has gone away".
 * Added min_tries to configure the minimum number of connection attempts before bailing.
+* Added WPDB_PATH constant.
+Define this if you'd rather not use ABSPATH .
+WPINC . '/wp-db.php'.